Quansight-Labs/uarray/docs/index.rst

 ^^^^^^^^^^^^^^^^^^

 ``uarray`` and its submodules are written in an object-oriented fashion first, but a functional interface is provided for ease of use, including decorators.

 .. toctree::
+    :hidden:
     :maxdepth: 3

     getting_started